aceasim03/YutongQuan_STATS201_FinalProject/README.md

 ## More about the Author
 - ![Yutong](./image/yutong.quan.jpg)
 - **Self Introduction**:
 Yutong Quan is a junior student majoring in Political Economy with Economics track at Duke Kunshan University.
-She is interested in Finance, Artificial intelligence, and Behavior Economics.
+She is interested in Finance, Artificial intelligence, Blockchain, and Behavior Economics.
 - **Final reflections**：
-[how to apply a various machine learning methods to solve social science issues?]
+The discussion on applying machine learning methods to solve social science problems can be divided into three sections.
+The first section is data description.
+We can use a variety of data visualization methods, including histograms and heatmaps, to communicate social science problems to the public in a more concise and clear way, which is also convenient for us to conduct further analysis and interpretation.
+The second section is the data prediction.
+We input historical data containing X variables and Y variables into the machine, and then use machine learning algorithms to learn the data, thus to predict the Y variables we want.
+Data prediction provides a good tool for us to solve prediction problems in social sciences by traversing a large amount of historical data and looking for internal laws.
+For example, we can use historical stock prices to predict future stock market movements and provide decision suggestions for investors, companies and governments.
+We conduct causal inference when social scientists want to explore the reasons why one variable in a system may affect another.
+Based on massive data and algorithms, machine learning evaluates the causal effect of each predictor variable on the outcome, making it more convenient to determine the causality.

 ## References